Phileosopher/commonplace/people-rules_.md

 ## Application

-The purpose of courts are not about truth, but about [justice](morality-justice.md).
+APPLICATION: The purpose of courts are not about truth, but about [justice](morality-justice.md).
 The difference comes in what a government is capable of [doing](results.md) to remedy the situation.

-Rules are only valid if they transcend [culture](people-culture.md) to apply equally to all people.
+APPLICATION: Rules are only valid if they transcend [culture](people-culture.md) to apply equally to all people.
 This requires that the rules are abstracted philosophical ideas, which requires a *lot* more patience than most people have the time to do.

-True, pure [democracy](politics-systems.md) is completely unattainable.
+APPLICATION: True, pure [democracy](politics-systems.md) is completely unattainable.
 Only flavors of it can exist because the rules will always favor the rule-makers.

-3-10% of the people (but sometimes up to 20% in a particularly [corrupt](morality.md) society) ruin society for the rest of the people.
+APPLICATION: 3-10% of the people (but sometimes up to 20% in a particularly [corrupt](morality.md) society) ruin society for the rest of the people.
 It's why people lock their homes and secure their belongings.

-The best rule system has very few rules which are universally applied and *very* well-enforced.
+APPLICATION: The best rule system has very few rules which are universally applied and *very* well-enforced.

-Rules never motivate people toward things implicitly, so rules can never make people [moral](morality.md), and [social engineering](rules-methods.md) is more dangerous than helpful.
+APPLICATION: Rules never motivate people toward things implicitly, so rules can never make people [moral](morality.md), and [social engineering](rules-methods.md) is more dangerous than helpful.

-Following the rules is a mundane existence.
+APPLICATION: Following the rules is a mundane existence.
 It means you won't fail miserably, but also means you won't succeed overly much either.
 Most [success](success-1_why.md) in life involves knowing the time and place to [risk](socialrisk.md) breaking rules versus [following them](legal-safety.md).

-Generally, [puritanical and religious authority](religion.md) come from weak rules (where people are more individually [responsible](meaning.md) to maintain order), while paganism and secularism dominate with strong rules (where the responsible people are the [leadership](groups-large.md)).
+APPLICATION: Generally, [puritanical and religious authority](religion.md) come from weak rules (where people are more individually [responsible](meaning.md) to maintain order), while paganism and secularism dominate with strong rules (where the responsible people are the [leadership](groups-large.md)).

-Politics creates constant [distorted perceptions](image-distortion.md), but it's the only solution for an election-based society.
+APPLICATION: Politics creates constant [distorted perceptions](image-distortion.md), but it's the only solution for an election-based society.
 Any alternative involves leaders who *don't* need to consider the public's opinion and can simply take control through raw [power](power.md).

-There's tremendous power behind elected officials in a government, so corporations and governments will put significant [effort](results.md) into [bending](image-distortion.md) public [opinion](understanding.md) to motivate everyone to vote for a specific candidate.
+APPLICATION: There's tremendous power behind elected officials in a government, so corporations and governments will put significant [effort](results.md) into [bending](image-distortion.md) public [opinion](understanding.md) to motivate everyone to vote for a specific candidate.

-[Safety restricts freedom](safety.md), so many people believe the reverse (freedom sacrifices safety).
+APPLICATION: [Safety restricts freedom](safety.md), so many people believe the reverse (freedom sacrifices safety).
 But, taking away all civil liberties may [feel](mind-feelings.md) like it'd bring peace, but it would allow [evil](morality-evil.md) people to do what they wanted because they'd be the only ones not honoring the rules.

-To manage rules, most top-ranking authorities give [power](power.md) to sub-leaders:
+APPLICATION: To manage rules, most top-ranking authorities give [power](power.md) to sub-leaders:

 - With conventional dictators and corporate structures, the power distributes like a pyramid.
 - With representative elections, the pyramid gets a lot flatter and everyone has a tiny bit of authority over their superiors.
 - Pure democracy, a theoretical possibility but practical impossibility, would be completely flat.

-Separating [religion](religion.md) and politics is impossible because they both deal with [large-scale](groups-large.md) opinions of how people should [coexist](people-boundaries.md), and define the authority and scope of [decisions](decisions.md) about people.
+APPLICATION: Separating [religion](religion.md) and politics is impossible because they both deal with [large-scale](groups-large.md) opinions of how people should [coexist](people-boundaries.md), and define the authority and scope of [decisions](decisions.md) about people.

-There is no solution [creative](mind-creativity.md) enough to completely contain [evil](morality-evil.md):
+APPLICATION: There is no solution [creative](mind-creativity.md) enough to completely contain [evil](morality-evil.md):

 - All people who ever think immoral thoughts at one point or another are susceptible to [performing it](results.md) if they're given power to [decide](decisions.md).
 But, there's no way to [know](understanding.md) what people are thinking without giving them the [means](creations.md) to do something with it.
 - No matter how elaborate or constricting a system is, all humans who [purpose](purpose.md) one thing can be subverted by other humans with sufficient [motivation](purpose.md) and resources for the opposite purpose.

-There is no solution [creative](mind-creativity.md) enough to keep everyone perfectly [safe](safety.md):
+APPLICATION: There is no solution [creative](mind-creativity.md) enough to keep everyone perfectly [safe](safety.md):

 - If you show people the risks, at least some of them will find a thrill in trying to [overcome it](meaning.md).
 - If, in some way, you can make sure people are *completely* unaware of a risk, they will hate you for it and will [try to destroy you](people-conflicts-war.md).
 Further, they'll be *really* unprepared for the risks when they *do* explore them.

-The [power](power.md) and [longevity](legacy.md) of government leans most people into [bias](mind-bias.md) that form [cultural values](people-culture.md) that defy [reality](reality.md):
+APPLICATION: The [power](power.md) and [longevity](legacy.md) of government leans most people into [bias](mind-bias.md) that form [cultural values](people-culture.md) that defy [reality](reality.md):

 1. Governments do *not* act to [stop evil](morality.md) or perform socially useful [tasks](results.md) unless it corresponds with their interests, and it's all determined by [how they maintain their power](politics-systems.md).
 2. No individual has a duty to obey laws, but they should [understand](legal-safety.md) and [prepare](glossary-legal.md) for the [consequences](results.md) of what they [decide](decisions.md).
 3. If you prefer a [social reform](trends.md), a government is *not* [trustworthy](understanding-certainty.md) to correctly employ it.
 4. A government is never powerful enough that a person is never entitled to their [freedoms](people-boundaries.md).

-While some people assert that the law is a teacher of [morality](morality.md), that only applies to the degree that people trust that law to be aligned with morality.
+APPLICATION: While some people assert that the law is a teacher of [morality](morality.md), that only applies to the degree that people trust that law to be aligned with morality.
 It teaches to the people who wish to be taught.

-In any election, the most competent-[looking](image.md) person ends up winning.
+APPLICATION: In any election, the most competent-[looking](image.md) person ends up winning.
 Politicians in free societies are frequently good-looking and appear to be competent, but have more reason to *look* good than *be* good at running society.

-The best solution for society would be a small group of *very* intelligent, experienced, compassionate geeks.
+APPLICATION: The best solution for society would be a small group of *very* intelligent, experienced, compassionate geeks.
 However, nobody would vote them in, and they'd never be able to [coerce](people-conflicts-war.md) or [influence](influence.md) their way to [power](power.md).

-Everyone in power is either forced to permit [taboo](morality-taboo.md) things or forbid them.
+APPLICATION: Everyone in power is either forced to permit [taboo](morality-taboo.md) things or forbid them.
 Permissible things will allow [evil](morality-evil.md) people to misuse them, but forbidding things will merely make them part of the black market, and even totalitarian micromanagement can't prevent a black market.

-As a general rule of thumb, fewer well-enforced rules work better than more rules.
+APPLICATION: As a general rule of thumb, fewer well-enforced rules work better than more rules.
 However, political interests make this very difficult to [attain](results.md) by the time anyone [discusses it](language.md), so it's usually better to [start anew](socialrisk.md) with a [remixed duplication](creations.md) of what had worked previously than [fix what already exists](mgmt-badsystems.md).

-A [society](groups-large.md) that grows needs [specialization](jobs-specialization.md), and its criminal justice system is no different.
+APPLICATION: A [society](groups-large.md) that grows needs [specialization](jobs-specialization.md), and its criminal justice system is no different.
 Without that specialization, the system becomes more complicated and less effective:

 1. The rules will broadly apply in a way that won't fit a specific circumstance.
 2. Court cases will add new clarifications and caveats to existing rules.